medialab/minet/docs/cli.md

 normalized version, domain name, etc.

 positional arguments:
   column                                          Name of the column containing urls. file                                            Target CSV file.

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  --facebook                             Whether to consider and parse the given urls as coming from Facebook.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, the results will be printed to stdout.
   -s SELECT, --select SELECT                      Columns to keep in output, separated by comma.
   --separator SEPARATOR                           Split url column by a separator?
-  --strip-protocol, --no-strip-protocol  Whether or not to strip the protocol when normalizing the url.
-Defaults to strip protocol.
   --total TOTAL                                   Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator for large input files.
+  --facebook                                      Whether to consider and parse the given urls as coming from Facebook.
+  --twitter                                       Whether to consider and parse the given urls as coming from Twitter.
   --youtube                                       Whether to consider and parse the given urls as coming from YouTube.
-  --twitter                              Whether to consider and parse the given urls as coming from Twitter.
+  --infer-redirection, --no-infer-redirection     Whether or not to attempt resolving common redirects by leveraging well-known GET parameters when normalizing url.
+Defaults to infer redirection.
+  --fix-common-mistakes, --no-fix-common-mistakes
+                                                  Whether or not to attempt to fix common URL mistakes when normalizing url.
+Defaults to fix common mistakes.
+  --normalize-amp, --no-normalize-amp             Whether or not to attempt to normalize Google AMP urls when normalizing url.
+Defaults to normalize amp.
+  --quoted, --no-quoted                           Whether or not to normalize to a quoted or unquoted version of the url when normalizing url.
+Defaults to quoted.
+  --sort-query, --no-sort-query                   Whether or not to sort query items when normalizing url.
+Defaults to sort query.
+  --strip-authentication, --no-strip-authentication
+                                                  Whether or not to strip authentication when normalizing url.
+Defaults to strip authentication.
+  --strip-fragment, --no-strip-fragment, --strip-fragment-except-routing
+                                                  Whether or not to strip the url's fragment when normalizing url.
+If set to `--strip-fragment-except-routing`, will only strip the fragment if the fragment is not deemed to be js routing (i.e. if it contains a `/`).
+Defaults to strip fragment except routing.
+  --strip-index, --no-strip-index                 Whether or not to strip trailing index when normalizing url.
+Defaults to strip index.
+  --strip-irrelevant-subdomains, --no-strip-irrelevant-subdomains
+                                                  Whether or not to strip trailing irrelevant-subdomains such as `www` etc. when normalizing url.
+Defaults to no strip irrelevantsubdomains.
+  --strip-lang-query-items, --no-strip-lang-query-items
+                                                  Whether or not to strip language query items (ex: `gl=pt_BR`) when normalizing url.
+Defaults to no strip lang query items.
+  --strip-lang-subdomains, --no-strip-lang-subdomains
+                                                  Whether or not to strip language subdomains (ex: `fr-FR.lemonde.fr` to only `lemonde.fr` because `fr-FR` isn't a relevant subdomain, it indicates the language and the country) when normalizing url.
+Defaults to no strip lang subdomains.
+  --strip-protocol, --no-strip-protocol           Whether or not to strip the protocol when normalizing the url.
+Defaults to strip protocol.
+  --strip-trailing-slash, --no-strip-trailing-slash
+                                                  Whether or not to trailing slash when normalizing url.
+Defaults to strip trailing slash.
+  --unsplit, --no-unsplit                         Whether or not to return a stringified version of the normalized url or directly the `SplitResult` instance worked on by the normalization process when normalizing url.
+Defaults to unsplit.
+  --infer-redirection-hostname, --no-infer-redirection-hostname
+                                                  Whether or not to attempt resolving common redirects by leveraging well-known GET parameters when normalizing hostname.
+Defaults to infer redirection hostname.
+  --normalize-amp-hostname, --no-normalize-amp-hostname
+                                                  Whether or not to attempt to normalize Google AMP urls when normalizing hostname.
+Defaults to normalize amp hostname.
+  --strip-lang-subdomains-hostname, --no-strip-lang-subdomains-hostname
+                                                  Whether or not to strip language subdomains (ex: `fr-FR.lemonde.fr` to only `lemonde.fr` because `fr-FR` isn't a relevant subdomain, it indicates the language and the country) when normalizing hostname.
+Defaults to no strip lang subdomains hostname.

 columns being added to the output: